nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 a phone number of '98765432'
       * A person whose name is 'Joshua' even though his phone number is '91234567'
+* At least one field must be provided.

 [Back To Contents](#table-of-contents)